two-7/openCAN/README.md

 - Monitor oil pressure switch and coolant temp sender on analog inputs
 - If oil pressure drops or coolant temp exceeds a threshold, trigger a relay output (warning light, fuel pump cutoff, fan to max)
 - Runs independently of the ECU, so it works even if the donor ECU has no concept of the new chassis's sensors

-#### 🚙 Speed Signal Generation

-Generate a VSS (vehicle speed signal) for a swapped transmission or ECU:

-- Read output shaft speed sensor on a digital input
-- Calculate vehicle speed based on tire size and final drive ratio
-- Output a corrected speed signal (CAN message or pulse output) for the ECU, cluster, and cruise control to use

 ## 🔧 Hardware Details